MatheLi/EMBL_Women_in_Science_Maria-Theresa_Licka/README.md

 *EMBL Teens participated at the EMBL Researcher's night, IMAGE: Patrick Müller / EMBL ([full article](https://news.embl.de/events/ern2018/)*

-I had an opportunity to attend the EMBL Researcher's night last year as EMBL Teen Reporter, and was featured in [this article](https://news.embl.de/events/ern2018/).
+I had an opportunity to attend the EMBL Researcher's night last year as EMBL Teen Reporter, which was featured in [this article](https://news.embl.de/events/ern2018/).

-This year, I am participating in a project called **Women in Science: Courage to Succeed**.
+This year I am participating in a project called **Women in Science: Courage to Succeed**.

 From July to September, the 'Friends of EMBL' department is running this project with EMBL female researchers and girls from the EMBL Teens club.
 A few girls from EMBL teen, including me, has been paired with a women researcher at EMBL where we will take mentorship roles of mentees and mentors.
 The EMBL researchers will introduce us to their research work, their life as a scientist and a few important skills that have been useful for them.